Conservative senator blocks Mike Lee-Kamala Harris immigration reform bill

 "In some cases, they can be stuck in a backlog of green card petitions for decades," Lee said, calling the system "unfair" and "un-American."

-The bill would increase the per-country caps for family sponsored green cards from 7 percent to 15 percent.
+The bill would increase the per-country caps for family-sponsored green cards from 7% to 15%.
 Without adding any new green cards, it creates a first-come, first-served system that alleviates the backlogs and allows green cards to be awarded more efficiently, according to Lee.

 While employment-based green cards are supposed to go to highly skilled immigrants who help grow the economy, the caps "distort" the system by causing some them to wait years for reasons unrelated to their qualifications, Lee said.